Latino Arab-American hopes to unseat indicted Republican

 At 15, he worked as a janitor to help her pay the bills.

-Born in San Diego County, Campa-Najjar spent part of his childhood in Gaza, before coming back to San Diego County, and is fluent in Spanish and Arabic.
+Born in San Diego County, Campa-Najjar spent part of his childhood in Gaza and is fluent in Spanish and Arabic.

 Campa-Najjar said he is proud of his heritage but is American first.
 He has made clear that he has no personal connection to his grandfather, who was the member of a Palestinian terror group and orchestrated an attack in the early 1970s that killed 11 Israeli athletes at the 1972 Olympic Games in Munich.